World Health Organization and Acupuncture

 Not only is Candace incredibly gentle and has the best side manner, she is very good at what she does!
 She specializes in working with internal disease, such as acute respiratory infections, asthma, bronchitis, digestive-intestinal disorders, fatigue, diabetes, osteoarthritis, and woman’s health issues.
-To read more about Candace, go to her Profile.
+To read more about Candace, please see her Profile >

 Champion Swimmer’s Testimonial: “After one treatment I regained movement, within a few weeks my pain had reduced so much that it was only intermittent.
 By the end of the year, it was gone.
 I was so happy that I did not go down the typical Western medical approach: pain killers, physical therapy and no training.
 If I had followed that path I would not have won two National Championships in Master’s Swimming in 2008.”